grantmiiller/wizardsled/README.md

 WARNING: THIS IS PURPOSEFULLY VULNERABLE, DO NOT USE IN A PRODUCTION ENVIRONMENT

+This is for educational purposes only and to learn how to avoid these types of exploits in your own application.

 Exploit instructions in [Exploit.md](https://github.com/grantmiiller/wizardsled/blob/master/Exploit_Steps.md)

 ## To get app running